DAVID BOYDEN: violin, hardanger d’amore, hardanger fiddle, etc.

 David Boyden is a violinist and fiddler born and bred in the San Francisco Bay Area.
 He attended Ruth Asawa School of the Arts, earned a Bachelors of Music from San Francisco State University, and now works as a freelance musician and educator.
-He plays fiddles and other such things in groups working in a variety of genres, including the New Acoustic Collective, the Pine Needles (bluegrass, rock, jazz), the 29th St. Swingtet (gypsy jazz and swing), the Hot Licks, and Kaptain Bottletop, a group dedicated to exploring Scandinavian music and other folk genres.
+In addition to Kaptain Bottletop, he plays fiddles and other such things in groups working in a variety of genres, including (but not limited to) the Pine Needles (bluegrass, rock, jazz), the 29th St. Swingtet (gypsy jazz and swing) and the Hot Licks.
 In addition to the violin, he plays the hardanger d’amore, an incredible 10-stringed fiddle built by the Norwegian luthier Salve Håkedal, as well as a 7-string electric violin built by John Jordan.
 He is also studying the hardanger fiddle and the traditional folk music of Norway.
 From 2012 to 2014, he served as an intern for the Chrysalis Foundation in San Francisco, performing the music of Cris Forster on his original acoustic instruments tuned in just intonation.

 LEE CORBIE-WELLS: 5-string violin, hardanger d’amore, vocals